How can I copyright or otherwise protect my images online?

 Artist Scope - Offers software and solutions to help protect images by preventing right-clicking and utilizes techniques such as DHTML and no caching.

 CopySafe - One of the most effective products we've seen that helps protect images.
 The product requires visitors download a small plug-in that is used to display and help protect the image.
-This plug-in also prohibits users from using the print screen key on their keyboard, a method of copying images that defeats almost every other protection.
-Unfortunately, this product can also cause frustration by the viewer as it also disables other features on the computer while pictures are being viewed.
+This plug-in ch000977.htm prohibits users from using the print screen key on their keyboard, a method of copying images that defeats almost every other protection.
+Unfortunately, this product can also cause frustration by the viewer as it disables other features on the computer while pictures are being viewed.
 For example, while testing this on a Windows XP computer this product disables the Windows Start and Taskbar until the page utilizing this plug-in was closed.

 DigiMarc MyPictureMarc - Provides a solution for digital watermarking and tracking for locating misuse and to see where your images are being shown.